Everybody loves memes.

-But a few months ago, we decided to use memes for another purpose — sales.
+But then we had an epiphany of sorts.
+We decided to use memes for another purpose – sales.

 At first, it started off as a funny joke to send to prospects who told us “I’m not interested,” but then things took a turn… for the better.

 The first meme we sent was to a prospect who said, “Thanks for reaching out, but we already have a great marketing team who handles everything for us.
 If anything changes, I’ll let you know.”

 Immediately, we had a positive response back about the meme.